Because innovation is not just for startups.

 Are you are looking to move the balance of revenue away from existing towards new innovative solutions?
 Or perhaps operationally you’re in great shape but are looking to the future.
 But building something new is fundamentally different from operational excellence.

-So with so much focus on technology, startups and software, here are learnings for business leaders from successful startups.
+So with so much focus on technology, startups and software, here are learnings for business leaders from innovation at successful startups.

 There are wonderful books on personal accounts of entrepreneurship, and plenty to be learnt there.
 Here we will go beyond personal accounts to research data.